nlesc-recruit/cudawrappers/README.md

 make -C build
 ```

-The library `libcudawrappers.so` will be available in the build directory.
+This command will create a `build` folder, compile the code and generate the library `libcudawrappers.so` in the build directory.
 For more details on the building requirements and on testing, check the [developer documentation](README.dev.md).

 ### Usage examples